 Libraries often house a number of resources, including homework sessions.
 In these, they often will have educators, business people, and knowledgeable people that can help students with different assistances.
 These are free, as they are usually donated time to the library.

 Using a search engine can turn up a number of sites that can help a student get paid or free math homework help.
-It is even possible to find specialized search engines, designed by some companies that search only for homework help.
+It is even possible to find specialized search engines, designed by some companies that search only for statistics homework help.
 Many of these sites, as two were checked out for this article, refer to sites run by Colleges and Universities.

 Look for local volunteer organizations, as they might have connections to people that can help.
 Sometimes this even includes tutoring, and can be by retired educators, wanting something to do with their spare time.
 Other times, they may have a donation fund for less affluent students where they can pay for tutors to help the student.
 And there might also be some churches that offer the free tutoring to help middle school through